The Ultimate Guide to Visiting Frigiliana, Spain

 6. Contemplate the beauty of Frigiliana from its viewpoints

-Due to the location of Frigiliana, the town is home to numerous viewpoints from where you can enjoy different views of the town street, the mountains and the sea.
+Due to the location of Frigiliana, the town is home to numerous viewpoints from which you can enjoy different views of the town street, the mountains, and the sea.

 These viewpoints are perfect for visiting at any time of the day, but they are even more magical at sunrise or sunset.

-Apart from all these stunning viewpoints, there are also many restaurants with rooftops that offer incredible views of the town.
+Apart from all these stunning viewpoints, many restaurants with rooftops offer incredible views of the town.
 One of my favourite restaurants is La Tahona, which I will mention in the blog later.

 7. Visit Casa del Apero